bhcao/facexlib/README.md

 If your network is not stable, you can download in advance (may with other download tools), and put them in the folder: `PACKAGE_ROOT_PATH/facexlib/weights`. `PACKAGE_ROOT_PATH` defaults to the installation path of `facexlib`, you can also change it by passing the argument `model_rootpath` during the initialization of each model.

-If your network is stable, you can set the environment variable `BLOCK_DOWNLOADING` to `false` to enable automatically downloading of pre-trained models at the first inference.
+If your network is stable, you can set the argument `auto_download` of `build_model` function to `True` to enable automatically downloading of pre-trained models at the first inference.

 ## :scroll: License and Acknowledgement